Woetohice/local-developer-environment/README.md

 ## Setup

 1. Clone the repository:
-   a) open a terminal window (bash/cmd/powershell)
+   * open a terminal window (bash/cmd/powershell)
-   b) change directory to a location you are going to store your projects
+   * change directory to a location you are going to store your projects
-   c) enter the following command
+   * enter the following command
    ```
    git clone --recurse-submodules https://github.com/woetohice/local-developer-environment.git
    ```